kiwix/kiwix-android-custom/README.md

 project in the future for icon generation so many steps can be omitted.

+## Version name

+The custom app will have a version name displayed on the Google Play store.
+This version name has to be a date in the format YYYY-MM (for example `2018-10`.
+This version name should be the date of the content (neither the date of the Software nor the release date).

+The app version name is determined in that order:
+1. The date can be hardcoded in the json file at the key `version_name`.
+Considering that this needs maintenance and that the publisher can easily create a discrepency with the ZIM content date, this should probably be avoided in most of the time.
+1. If nothing is specified in the json, then it tries to extract it from the ZIM file name.
+If the file is `wikipedia_en_all_maxi_2018-10.zim` then it will be `2018-10`.
+1. Otherwise the current date will be put (should be avoided).

 ## Releasing

 Simply tag the repo in git with the name of a custom app eg